 Many parents cross borders for surrogacy, sometimes due to personal connections but more often to access professional surrogacy services.
 The most established international surrogacy destinations are the USA (California and Illinois being among the most well-known states for surrogacy, but with many other states also supporting surrogacy), the Ukraine and Georgia.
-Canada is a possible option, although it only allows unpaid surrogacy and restricts brokering by third parties.
+Canada is a also an option, although it only allows unpaid surrogacy and restricts brokering by third parties.
 As of November 2015, India suspended surrogacy services for foreign couples, although it was previously a very popular international destination.
 Other new destinations emerge frequently, often in an absence of a clear legal framework on surrogacy, and in these countries there is a track record of surrogacy being shut down shortly after it becomes popular (Thailand, Nepal, Mexico and Cambodia being significant examples).

 The law does not join up internationally which makes it important to understand the law in the destination country, at home and in any other country with which you are connected.

 Making international surrogacy work successfully is all about planning.
 Before you go ahead, make sure you have thought about:

 How things work in the destination country - Is surrogacy legal?
 What regulation is there (if any) of the services you plan to use?
 Are the services well-established?
 Are they safe and ethically-run?
 Have you budgeted accurately?